sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/language.md

 </script>

 Set to `yes` if repository forks should be included or `only` if only forks should be searched.
-Respository forks are excluded by default.
+Repository forks are excluded by default.

 **Example:** `fork:yes repo:sourcegraph` [↗](https://sourcegraph.com/search?q=fork:yes+repo:sourcegraph&patternType=regexp)